johngray-dev/draft-gray-plants-mtc-deploy-use-cases/draft-gray-plants-mtc-deploy-use-cases.md

 } MTCProof;
 ```

-   The client simply combined the URL as follows:
+   The client simply combines the URL as follows:

    LandmarkDistributionPoint?st=start?ed=end

-   Verifier needs to trust the issuer.
+   The verifier needs to trust the issuer.
 Mechanism for landmark location
    should be in the issuer certificate.
 For its subjects, they only need
    the start and end landmark location.

 2. The landmarks could be fetched periodically by the verifier (or a
    verification system could push them down to the verifiers).